 An example of tectonic activity in the form of volanic activity on the Earth = Mt.
 St. Helens:

-During the 1940's and 50's rockets were achieving higher and higher attitudes with each test.
+People have always known that the atmosphere thins and gets colder with higher altitude.
+During the 1940's and 50's rockets were achieving higher and higher attitudes, compared to mountains, with each test.
 Thus, the question was raised, where does outer space begin?
 Answering this question depends upon with whom you are discussing the subject.
 A doctor would state that outer space begins when the human body can no longer survive in the atmosphere.
 A propulsion engineer might say that space begins when a jet engine which needs air from the atmosphere to function can no longer operate.
 An aerodynamic engineer might say that space begins when there is not enough of an atmosphere for an aircraft's control surfaces to operate the craft.
 A bureaucratic agency might have one definition and an international organization may have another.